unional/umd/README.md

-# Write Universal Module Definition modules with ease
+# Universal Module Definition library
-Umd is a small library that enables you to write umd modules easily.
-It supports:
+`unional-umd` is a small library that enables you to write true umd modules.
+The code you wrote will work as-is in all **three** environments:
 * AMD (requireJS)
-* Node.js
+* CommonJS (NodeJS)
-* Browser Global with namespace support.
+* Legacy Browser global where you load your script manually through script tags.

+`unional-umd` has some advantage over the well known [umd pattern](https://github.com/umdjs/umd):
+* You don't have to choose which pattern you need to use to write your code.
+It will just work as-is
+* Your can reference code in brower global environment just like you are in AMD or CommonJS (i.e. `require("Your/namespace/module")`)

 The easiest way to use it is writing your module like this: